Find Affordable College Courses

 San Francisco, CA

-Academy of Art University landed the #10 spot in the 2023 rankings for the most popular master’s degree instructional media design programs.
+Academy of Art University did quite well in this year’s ranking of the most popular places for instructional media design students to get a master’s degree.
+It came in at #10 on the list.
 Located in the city of San Francisco, Academy of Art University is a private for-profit college with a moderately-sized student population.

 Best Instructional Media Design Colleges by State

-Explore the best instructional media design colleges for a specific state in the Far Western US region.
+Explore the best instructional media design schools for a specific state in the Far Western US region.

 State Degrees Awarded